mattrobball/hugo_research_group/content/seminar/2021/_index.md

 --------------

 {{<center>}}
-**Due to the ongoing COVID-19 pandemic, the AGNT seminar will meeting virtually until further notice.**
+**Due to the ongoing COVID-19 pandemic, the AGNT seminar will be meeting virtually until further notice.**
 {{</center>}}

 For security reasons, meeting info will be shared via the group's [Zulip server](https://scagnt.zulipchat.com).
 If you want to join the Zulip server, or want the meeting information for a particular talk, contact [Alex Duncan](mailto:duncan@math.sc.edu).